BugDeveloper/bsp-generator/README.md

 ```
 ## Variables

-**width** - Width in tiles of the map which is going to be generated.

-**height** - Height in tiles of the map which is going to be generated.
+**size** - Size in tiles of the square map which is going to be generated.

 **minimalRoomSize** - Minimal possible size of the room.